 How to Discharge Car AC at Home?

-How to Discharge car AC at Home?
+How to Discharge Car AC at Home?
 Everything you need to Know!

 Before discharge, you should determine that your vehicle’s air conditioning system encloses pure refrigerant.
-You can take help of a refrigerant purity status tool.
+You can take the help of a refrigerant purity status tool.
 This electronic tool is connected to the AC service port of the car and provides the reading of a small sample of the refrigerant.

 Try to recuperate impure refrigerant in another separate container if any.
-For discharging process, you need an AC recovery and recharge machine.
+For the discharging process, you need an AC recovery and recharge machine.
 Now, connect this machine to the AC service docks.
-The blue cap indicates the low-pressure connector, and the red cap states the high-pressure part.
+The blue cap indicates the low-pressure connector and the red cap states the high-pressure part.
 You will notice the same colored hoses on the machine also.

 In case there is some confusion about the connectors, you can follow expert maintenance tips by auto experts.
 Now, connect these hoses to the equivalent ports.
 Don’t forget to note any pressure readings of the system on the AC recovery gear’s gauge.
 It’s time to start the discharging process.
-Majority of the AC service machinery is automatic, you need to push just one button or rotate the knob.
+The majority of the AC service machinery is automatic, you need to push just one button or rotate the knob.

 The pump present in the machine will begin, making the refrigerant move inside the equipment’s inner tank.
-You will notice that the pressure gauges will fall down as the refrigerant is improved.
+You will notice that the pressure gauges will fall as the refrigerant is improved.
 Let the AC service machine make the system down so that some vacuum subsists.
 As soon as the gauges arrive at zero, it means that the revival process from the car is complete, and no further refrigerant is left in the system.

 Some Final Steps